What Do All Organic Compounds Contain The Element

 Q: Are all carbon-containing compounds organic?

 A: No, not all carbon-containing compounds are considered organic.
-Compounds like carbon dioxide (CO2), carbon monoxide (CO), carbonates (like calcium carbonate, CaCO3), and cyanides (like sodium cyanide, NaCN) are generally classified as inorganic.
+On the flip side, compounds like carbon dioxide (CO2), carbon monoxide (CO), carbonates (like calcium carbonate, CaCO3), and cyanides (like sodium cyanide, NaCN) are generally classified as inorganic.
 The defining characteristic of organic compounds is the presence of carbon-hydrogen (C-H) bonds.

 Q: Why is carbon so special in organic chemistry?